Where to Exchange Currency Without Getting Ripped Off

 Choosing the right place to exchange your money can help you save on unnecessary fees and get the most out of your foreign currency exchange.
 Here are some tips to find the best options.

-To secure the best currency exchange rates, consider exchanging your money before you leave.
-Here are some of the most convenient options:
+To get the best exchange rates and avoid high fees, consider exchanging money before you leave.
+Here are the most convenient places to exchange currency.

 1. Visit Your Local Bank or Credit Union

-Here’s an overview of the foreign currency services provided by some of the nation’s largest banks and credit unions:
+Here’s a breakdown of foreign currency services from some of the largest banks and credit unions:

 2. Convert Currency Online